erick-pacheco/Classes-Constructor/README.md

 constructors ALWAYS have the SAME NAME OF THE CLASS they are located in. constructors DO NOT have return types. constructors are invoked implicitly: if you are using the default no-argument constructor provided by Java, you do not have to create one yourself.

+***It is called a constructor because it builds or constructs the values at the time of object creation.***

 ### Methods
 Methods, on the other hand: